AbodHassam/JavaScript/JavaScript3/Week9/homework.md

 # Homework Week 9

-## Step 1: Continuing on previous weeks' homework
-The solutions to last week's homework are available in [this folder](https://github.com/HackYourFuture-CPH/JavaScript/tree/class06/JavaScript3/Week9/More-homework/last-homework-V2).

-Continuing on last weeks movies solution, add the following features on top:
-1. Create a way to select movies by decade (hint: you can use something similar to how movies are filtered by the rating tag).
-1. Similarly, allow the user to sort the movies by: Name, Rating or Year (hint: you can create a new `select` element as well, listen for user interaction and then apply `array.sort()` at the end).
-Optional

 ## Step 2: Getting into promises
 Rewrite the following code (using promise and other control flow tools/features):